 When selecting an answering service, it's important to ask the right questions.
-There are quite a few industry policies that aren't immediately recognizable to outsiders.
-In some cases, these policies can significantly inflate the cost of an answering service, so it's critical to find out the details of a company's policies before making a purchase decision.
-These questions will help you identify an answering service that's worth your time.
+There are a few industry policies that are somewhat complicated.
+If you're not aware of these policies, it can significantly inflate the cost of the service, so it's critical to learn the details of a company's policies before making a purchasing decision.

 Can I see a breakdown of the monthly price?

-Answering services commonly charge fees for setup and additional services.
-When you're considering an answering service, it's important to obtain a proposal that includes a complete breakdown of the price, letting you see exactly what goes into the total bill.
-If possible, request a breakdown of a typical month's pricing as well, as the first month often includes deposits and setup fees.
+Answering services commonly charge setup fees, plus fees for additional services.
+We recommend that you obtain a proposal that includes a complete breakdown of the price, letting you see exactly what goes into the total bill.
+And, if possible, request a breakdown of a typical month's pricing as well, as the first month often includes deposits and setup fees.

 Are there any contracts or monthly minimums?

-Most answering services in our review are month-to-month subscriptions and easily canceled.
+Most of the answering services we evaluated base their billing on month-to-month subscriptions and can be easily canceled.
 Some, however, require a contract or monthly minimum.
-It's important to know upfront if there is a mandatory contract or period of notice you must give the company before backing out.
-In case there is a problem with the service, examine the proposal closely for cancellation terms.
+It's important to know upfront if there is a mandatory contract, or if you are required to provide advance notice to the answering service before canceling.
+Read the proposal closely for the cancellation terms.

 Does this answering service bill in a 28-day cycle?

-Another common pitfall businesses run into with answering services is the 28-day cycle.
-When a service bills in a 28-day cycle, it means you have less time to use your minutes.
-Moreover, it adds a 13th billing period to the year, so you essentially end up paying for an extra month.
-Taken together with billing increments, 28-day billing cycles can end up elevating costs.
+Another common pitfall businesses run into with answering services concerns the 28-day cycle.
+When a service bills in a 28-day cycle, you have less time to use your minutes.
+Moreover, it adds a 13th billing period to the year, so, essentially, you pay for an extra month.
+Taken together with billing increments, 28-day billing cycles can increase your costs.

 Can I access on-demand reports?

-Many answering services offer client portals, which you can access to review your account usage, run reports, and update the script that agents use when answering the phone on your company's behalf.
-These portals are useful windows into how an answering service is managing your account, not to mention a nice tool to have if you'd like to update how they answer the phones on the fly.
+Many answering services offer client portals where you can review your account usage, run reports, and update the script that agents use when answering the phone on your company's behalf.
+These portals are useful windows into how an answering service is managing your account, not to mention a nice tool to have if you'd like to update how they answer the phones and interact with your customers.
 Most client portals include an on-demand reporting function that allows you to run detailed reports, granting you additional insights into who is calling and why.
 Finding out a portal's reporting capabilities and the types of reports they provide could make your buying decision more clear cut.